 Table 21-17.
-Status of Previous Mitigation Actions
+Status of Previous Mitigation Actions Olulus 0111041040 magaaon 7 10110110

 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
 2021- Stanhope- 001 Generator for Lenape Valley Regional High School Hurricane, Nor'easter, Severe Weather, Severe Winter Weather Emergency Management, School District Problem: Backup power sources are necessary to maintain critical services for critical facilities.
 There is no standby power at Lenape Valley Regional High School at 28 Sparta Road.
 Solution: The Borough will work with Lenape Valley High School to purchase and install a 75-85 kW generator and necessary electrical components to supply backup power to the School.
-No Progress The Borough was not able to secure funding for this project Include Reep as is Not applicable 2021- Stanhope- 002 Generator for Stanhope School Hurricane, Nor'easter, Severe Weather, Severe Winter Weather Emergency Management, School District Problem: Backup power sources are necessary to maintain critical services for critical facilities.
+Include Keep as is Not applicable 2021- Stanhope- 002 Generator for Stanhope School Hurricane, Nor'easter, Severe Weather, Severe Winter Weather Emergency Management, School District Problem: Backup power sources are necessary to maintain critical services for critical facilities.
 There is no standby power at Stanhope Public School 24 Valley Road.
 Solution: The Borough will work with the Stanhope School to purchase and install a 35-40 kW generator and necessary electrical components to supply backup power to the School.
-No Progress The Borough was not able to secure funding for this project Include Example 1.
-Include In 2021- Stanhope- 003 Disaster Debris Management Plan Dam Failure, Drought, Earthquake, Flood, Geologic, OEM, Administration Problem: The Borough lacks a Disaster Debris Management Plan.
-Solution: The Borough will develop and adopt a Disaster No Progress The Borough prioritized other projects due to funding and staffing constraints.
+1. No Progress 2.
+The Borough was not able to secure funding for this project Include Keep as is Not applicable 2021- Stanhope- 003 Disaster Debris Management Plan Dam Failure, Drought, Earthquake, Flood, Geologic, OEM, Administration Problem: The Borough lacks a Disaster Debris Management Plan.Solution: The Borough will develop and adopt a Disaster No Progress The Borough prioritized other projects due to funding and staffing constraints.
 Include Keep as is Not applicable

 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
 Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
 Project to be included in the 2025 HMP or Discontinue 2.
 If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
 3. If discontinue, explain why.
-Hazardous Materials, Hurricane and Tropical Storm, Nor'easter, Severe Weather, Severe Winter Weather, Wildfire Debris Management Plan.
+Hazardous Materials, Hurricane and Tropical Storm, Nor'easter, Severe Weather, Severe Winter Weather, Widfire Debris Management Plan.
 The Plan will include any necessary mutual aid discussions to supplement the Borough's capabilities.
 2021- Stanhope- 004 Flood Damage Prevention Ordinance Update Flood Floodplain administrated and Administration Problem: The Borough's Flood Damage Prevention Ordinance lacks discussion of the state's one-foot freeboard requirement.
 Solution: Borough will update the ordinance to include the state's freeboard requirement.
 No Progress The Borough prioritized other projects due to funding and staffing constraints.
-Include Example 1.
-Include Reep as is Not applicable
+Include Keep as is Not applicable